 If you're planning to extend your trip with a little road trip along the Cornish coast, you can also rent a car at the airport.
 Just take into account that you'll then have to pay to park it at the festival while you're there.

 By car or campervan

-There’s a large Boardmasters parking for those driving to the festival where you can park per day or for the whole weekend.
-In 2017, the prices were £10 per day, £18 for the weekend.
-Keep in mind that there’s a £10 charge if you want to leave the parking and get back on.
-This is because traffic in the area is heavy during the festival and so people are discouraged to use the car.
+Keep in mind that there's a charge if you want to leave the parking and get back on.
+During Boardmasters, traffic in the Newquay area can get heavy, so people are discouraged to use their cars.

 If you can have someone drop you off, they can do so at one of the drop off zones.